maxmace/test02/_posts/2026-02-11-eventide-black-hole.markdown

 {% include player.html file="mp3/test.mp3" title="Test of embedded audio player" %}

+Another take on the same motif:

+{% include player.html file="mp3/test-02.mp3" title="Will this break?" %}

 * **Gravity & Resonance:** By manipulating the feedback loops, I can create a "shimmer" that sounds like light reflecting off an icy nebula.
 * **Modulation:** Adding slight pitch-shifting to the reverb trails helps prevent the sound from becoming static, giving it an "organic" drift.